Philipp-git/untis/README.md

 # Untis

 See your WebUntis timetable in a native app.
+It uses [WebUntis JSON-RPC API](https://untis-sr.ch/wp-content/uploads/2019/11/2018-09-20-WebUntis_JSON_RPC_API.pdf)
+## How to find the server and school

+Go to webuntis.com and select your school.
+This will redirect you to the correct server (xxxx.webuntis.com) and the school should be visible as a URL parameter (?school=your-school).

 ## License